TrellixVulnTeam/swahilipython_SCMU/Doc/library/subprocess.rst

    :attr:`~CalledProcessError.output` attribute of the raised exception.

-In the following examples, we assume that the relevant functions have already been imported from the :mod:`subprocess` module.
+In the following examples, we assume that the relevant functions have already been imported kutoka the :mod:`subprocess` module.

 Replacing :program:`/bin/sh` shell command substitution